 SUMMARY

 Private investing is an increasing priority for family offices.
-However, many of them – particularly early-stage entities – may lack the resources or expertise to do due diligence.
+However, many of them – particularly early-stage entities – lack the resources or expertise to perform due diligence.

 Private investing1 – whether via private equity or real estate funds, direct holdings of real estate, or equity or debt positions in private companies – continues to be a key priority for family offices.